-This being said, CBD isolate is a popular option with several individuals that use CBD.
+This being said, CBD isolate is a popular option among CBD users.

-CBD isolate is 99.9% pure CBD and nothing more.
+CBD isolate is 99.9% pure CBD with nothing additional.

 So how does Epidiolex compare with buying your own CBD?

-It’s very similar to high-quality CBD isolate products that are available.
+It’s very similar to high-quality CBD isolate products.

 It’s safe to say they do compare, however, seeing that Epidiolex hasn’t yet hit a larger mainstream market, it might be too early to tell.

-There are several accounts, both clinical and anecdotal, however, that show CBD is effective for reducing or eliminating seizures.
+There are several accounts, both clinical and anecdotal, that show CBD to be effective in reducing or eliminating seizures.

 Can Anyone Get a Prescription for Epidiolex?

-Some people feel better knowing that medicine is approved by the FDA.
-We get it.
-As far as Epidiolex is concerned, though, it’s not available to “just anyone.”
+Some people feel better knowing that a given medicine is approved by the FDA.
+It is understandable.

 Is Epidiolex Medical Marijuana?